LCAV/dsp-labs/docs/granular-synthesis/implementation.md

 ```

 {% hint style="info" %}
-BONUS: Implement the granular synthesis pitch shifting in real-time using your laptop's soundcard and the [`sounddevice`](https://python-sounddevice.readthedocs.io/en/0.3.11/) module.
+TASK 5: Implement the granular synthesis pitch shifting in real-time using your laptop's soundcard and the [`sounddevice`](https://python-sounddevice.readthedocs.io/en/0.3.11/) module.

 _Hint: copy-and-paste your_ `init` _and_ `process` _functions \(once they are working\) into the script below._
 {% endhint %}